 Or, you can use the LinkedIn Marketing tool to reach out to many people in a particular category at once.
 It all depends on the scale at which you’d like to operate.

-You’ll find that many local businesses desire an attractive web presence but are too busy with the day-to-day of running their business to actively seek out a web designer.
+You can also consider reaching out to a local business.
+Many local businesses desire an attractive web presence but are too busy with the day-to-day running of their business to actively seek out a web designer.
 Reaching out to them can be just the push they need to get started building a website.